saqibmaj/saqibmaj/README.md

-# 🦉 Pakhair!
+# Hi!
 I'm Saqib.

-**`Network Architect/Full-Stack Dev/Content Creator`**
+**`Network Architect/Full-Stack Dev/Cybersecurity Blogger`**

-I'm an IT student dedicated to creating secure and efficient systems that empower end-users to achieve autonomy over their technology.
-I analyze cybercrime in the digital underworld in aims of crime prevention, and enhancing privacy in increasingly interconnected world.
-With a strong foundation in networking concepts and hands-on experience in designing secure network solutions, I am committed to developing innovative, privacy-oriented solutions in a perpetually expanding threat landscape.
+I'm an IT student at Conestoga College who loves threat analysis and incident response.
+I have a blog that teaches a growing audience how to defend their systems from emerging threats in an evolving digital landscape.
+In my spare time, you can find me binge watching Mr. Robot and being yelled at by my entire family when my IPS blocks legitimate IP addresses.
+I'm always learning more and continuing to grow, and I'd love to contribute to the success of a resilient SOC.

 ### ⚙️  Tech Stack